Eschatologue/CM_wiki/docs/class/cleric/index.md

 ## Level 1: Spellcasting
 You have learned to cast spells through prayer, meditation, and devotion.
-See the Player’s Handbook for the rules on spellcasting.
+See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Cleric.

 ### Cantrips